Rules on costume design, props and imitation weapons at Manga-Comic-Con

 - All prohibited items will be stored at the Cosplay Check for a fee and can be retrieved at the end of your visit.

 - Any decision made by the security personnel at the Cosplay Check is final and cannot be contested.
+However, if there are any disagreements, the MCC Cosplay Representative may be called in.

 - All visitors carry their props at their own risk and are liable for any damages caused.